ANIL-RONGALA/Autonomous-Maze-Robot-TI-RTOS-Based-/README.md

 Swarm decision-making

-📘 9.
-Recommended GitHub Repository Name
-Autonomous-Maze-Robot-TIRTOS

-Clear, professional, and academically meaningful.

-📝 10.
+## 📝 9.
 Acknowledgments

-This project was developed using conventional embedded-systems design practices, TI-RTOS kernel features, control theory, and robotics fundamentals.
+This project was developed using conventional embedded-systems design practices, TI-RTOS kernel features, control theory, and robotics fundamentals under the

 Note:
 A small portion of documentation wording was enhanced using AI tools to improve clarity and structure.